 If you think you lost your item near the boarding gate, on the place or if you are missing your luggage, you’ll need to contact your airline’s lost property team.

 No, not the rein, deer.... the rain, dear!
 Or storms to be more precise.
 Storms love the summer months as much as we do and may affect your flight status depending on many factors.
 The airport doesn’t close during a storm, however if lightning is within 10 nautical miles of the airport, all ground staff must return to the cover of the terminal for safety reasons and delays may be experienced.
 Read up on and understand airport storm safety here.

 TIP 10: Post your last-minute letters at the airport

 If you need to post a last minute pressie, letter or Christmas card, there are post boxes at the both Terminals.
 You’ll find them at the International Terminal on Level 4 outside next to the Departures Road and at the Domestic Terminal on Level 1 forecourt at the Qantas end.
 Make sure you have your letters and parcels all stamped up and ready to post.

 TIP 11: Don't get burnt by sunburn

 Prevention is the best medicine so remember to slip, slop, slap this summer.
 If you do end up with a burn and need to catch a flight, stay hydrated, lightly apply aloe vera gel to cool down the burn and wear loose clothing.
 Flying with a burn can be uncomfortable, so the best tip is to avoid a burn in the first place.

 TIP 12: Find and share your Christmas cheer

 Once you’re in the terminal, through check-in and security here is your time to relax pre-flight and find your kind of Christmas cheer.
 A few ideas we prepared earlier:

 - If you are seeing off friends and family before Christmas, come inside the terminal and have a proper good-bye meal or early Christmas lunch.
-Sit down at the Glasshouse Bar or The Lord Lamington or our latest dining sensation - The Aviary (coming soon) - at the Domestic Terminal.
+Sit down at the Glasshouse Bar, The Lord Lamington or our latest dining sensation - The Aviary (coming soon) - at the Domestic Terminal.